 After looking into it I discovered that this no contract service is definitely onto something, with it’s competitive lineup of channels, great DVR functionality and plentiful on demand content.
 While I’m not in love with the fact that I can’t bring my Fire TV stick with me on the go and watch TV at the cabin or elsewhere, that small downside isn’t enough to sway me from using the service.

-So far I've loved the service.
+So far I’ve loved the service.
 The shows stream in high definition without any buffering, the interface is intuitive (once you get used to it), and it has everything we needed in order to cut the cord on cable TV, including games for my local sports teams.
 In my opinion it’s the best of the over-the-top streaming services.

 While the service is still relatively new, it continues to get better over time.
 If you haven’t already, I definitely recommend checking PlayStation Vue out.